AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-Cloud Type                                      Currently Transit GW can launched in AWS, Azure and GCP Gateway Name                                    A unique name to identify the Transit GW Access Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
+Cloud Type                                      Currently Transit GW can launched in AWS, Azure, and GCP Gateway Name                                    A unique name to identify the Transit GW Access Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
 Region                                          One of the AWS regions VPC ID                                          The Transit VPC/VNet/VCN ID Public Subnet                                   The public subnet on which Transit GW instance is deployed Gateway Size                                    Transit GW `instance size <http://docs.aviatrix.com/HowTos/gateway.html#select-gateway-size>`_
-Allocate New EIP                                Select this checkbox to have the Controller allocate a new EIP and associate it with the Transit gateway instance.
+Allocate New EIP                                Select this checkbox to have the Controller allocate a new EIP and associate it with the Transit Gateway instance.
 If you do not select this option, the Controller looks for an allocated but unassociated EIP in the Transit GW account.
 Insane Mode Encryption                          If selected, Transit GW can peer and connect to Spoke with `Insane Mode Encryption <https://docs.aviatrix.com/HowTos/gateway.html#insane-mode-encryption>`_.
 Add/Edit Tags                                   `Additional AWS Tags <http://docs.aviatrix.com/HowTos/gateway.html#add-edit-tags>`_ for the Transit GW instance
 ==========================================      ==========